dshack/pagerduty-webscripts/README.md

-pagerduty-voicechat
+PagerDuty Webscripts
 ===================

-Code to automatically create a voicechatapi (plivo) conference for new pagerduty incidents.
+Code to do stuff with pagerduty and webscripts.io.
 To use these:

 1. Sign up for an account at webscript.io
 2. Create a new script